Evan Jones (swimmer)

 Evan Jones (born 5 June 2004) is a Scottish swimmer.

-Jones was born in Scotland, to English parents.
+Jones was born in Scotland to English parents.

 In 2022, Jones swam butterfly in the British 4 × 100 medley relay team which won gold at the European Junior Swimming Championships.
-At the Commonwealth Games in Birmingham, Jones was a bronze medalist in both the 4 × 200 m freestyle and 4 × 100 m medley relays, swimming the freestyle leg of the latter.
+At the Commonwealth Games in Birmingham, Jones was a bronze medalist in the 4 × 200 m freestyle and 4 × 100 m medley relays, swimming the freestyle leg of the latter.